-Not often a favorite among the famous spots in Penang, nevertheless, it offers a one of a kind experience if you were to set your foot in this temple.
+Not often a favourite among the famous spots in Penang, nevertheless, it offers a one of a kind experience if you were to set your foot in this temple.
 Here, you can see green vipers but for safety precaution, all of them has been de-venom.
 If you are afraid of the snake, then, this place is not for you.
 But who knows?
 Do you want to conquer your fear?
 Then, come over, it’s FREE anyway!

 16) Explore the Street of Harmony

 Penang is abundant with a diversity of culture.
 To experience it, try walking around along Jalan Masjid Kapitan Keling or, the Street of Harmony.
-This is the intersection of the city’s four main religion whereby all the God’s houses of all four main religion in Malaysia gather.
+This is the intersection of the city’s four main religion whereby all God’s houses of all four main religion in Malaysia gather.
 They are St. George’s Church, the Chinese Goddess of Mercy Temple, the Hindu Sri Maha Mariamman Kovil, and the Kapitan Keling Mosque.
 To add up, as you walk your way through until the end of the street, you will see many Chinese temple stalls.

-17) Be artsy at the Penang Street Art Trail
+17) Be Artsy at the Penang Street Art Trail

 Wall murals artist, a Lithuanian-born, Ernest Zacharevich has made up the Penang Street Art Trail back in 2012.
 It has since been Penang’s most famous attractions.
 The arts are all based on real-life people’s life that was snapped amongst Georgetown’s streets.
 Be ready to take Instagram shots of all these beautiful frescoes!

-18) Enjoy the greeneries at the Botanic Gardens
+18) Enjoy the Greeneries at the Botanic Gardens

 Here, enjoy the freshest of air with lots of beautiful plants.
 Be mesmerized by the charming scents of palms, orchids, black lilies and even cannonball trees as you walk around.
 Don’t forget to check out the informative mini jungle trail and see what it is all about!

-19) DIY bus tour
+19) DIY Bus Tour

 Hop on to the Central Area Transit (CAT) bus that will take you along Georgetown’s focal points.
 It will take you passing through many iconic buildings like the Blue Mansion, City Hall, the Goddess of Mercy Temple, Fort Cornwallis, St George’s Church, and the Eastern and Oriental Hotel.
 By riding on this bus, you will definitely be able to have a taste of the town’s diversity and celebrated architecture, FOR FREE!

-20) Enjoy outdoor activities at the Teluk Bahang Forest Eco Park (Taman Rimba)
+20) Enjoy Outdoor Activities at the Teluk Bahang Forest Eco Park (Taman Rimba)